erique/playsid.library/README.txt

 3 = SIDBlaster USB

 Applications using "playsid.library" will automatically be enhanced.
-These are at least HippoPlayer and DeliTracker.
+These are at least: HippoPlayer, DeliTracker, Magic64, Frodo.

-HippoPlayer also provides additional integration in the user interface: output mode selection, reSID sampling setttings, volume setting, scope display.
+HippoPlayer also provides additional integration in the user interface: output mode selection, sampling mode, volume setting, scope display.
 With Hippo the environment variable setting is not used.

-If you're running kickstart 1.3 or a 68000 you should use the original library version.
+If you're running kickstart 1.3 or 68000 you should use the original library version.